GitHPS/PioEspressifOTA/README.md

 ***VERY IMPORTANT***
 1. ftdi must be running 3v3 IO
 2. Some pins are mislabeled (GPIO04, GPIO05, TX and RX at the bottom).
 Please follow the top image.
+3. Make sure you close the jumper connecting GPIO0 to GND.
+This is a must for entering in FLASH mode.

 Test compiling:
 ```sh